marko-durasic/marko-durasic.github.io/_pages/about.md

 toc: true
 ---

-Web (mostly Magento) and Software Developer based In Taiwan
+Web (mostly Magento) and Software Developer based in Taipei, Taiwan

 ### More Information